Howard-Liang/ICDC2019_grad_cell_based/README.md

 ## Description

-This is a project for 2019 ic contest graduation group, which implements an IoT Data Filter (IOTDF) that can process large IoT data from the sensors, and output the result in real-time.
+This is a project for 2019 ic design contest graduation group, which implements an IoT Data Filter (IOTDF) that can process large IoT data from the sensors, and output the result in real-time.

 ## Executing Program